-After graduation she worked for a Lincoln, Nebraska, newspaper, then moved to Pittsburgh and finally to New York City.
-There she joined McClure’s magazine, a popular muckraking periodical that encouraged the writing of new young authors.
+WILLA CATHER was born in Virginia in 1873, and was about nine years old when her family moved to Red Cloud, Nebraska.
+After graduating from the University of Nebraska, she worked for a Lincoln, Nebraska, newspaper, then moved to Pittsburgh and finally to New York City.
+There she joined McClure’s magazine.
 After meeting the author Sarah Orne Jewett, she decided to quit journalism and devote herself full time to fiction.
-Her first novel, Alexander’s Bridge, appeared in serial form in McClure’ s in 1912.
-But her place in American literature was established with her first Nebraska novel, O Pioneers!, published in 1913, which was followed by her most famous pioneer novel, My Antonia, in 1918.
-In 1922 she won the Pulitzer Prize for one of her lesser-known books, One of Ours.
-Death Comes for the Archbishop (1927), her masterpiece, and Shadows on the Rock (1931) also celebrated the pioneer spirit, but in the Southwest and French Canada.
-Her other novels include The Song of the Lark (1915), The Professor’ s House (1925), My Mortal Enemy (1926), and Lucy Gayheart (1935).
+Her first novel, Alexander’s Bridge, appeared in 1912, but her place in American literature was established with her first Nebraska novel, O Pioneers!, published in 1913, followed by her most famous pioneer novel, My Antonia, in 1918.
+In 1922 she won the Pulitzer Prize for One of Ours.
+Her other novels include Death Comes for the Archbishop,Shadows on the Rock, The Song of the Lark, The Professor’ s House, My Mortal Enemy, and Lucy Gayheart.
 She died in 1947.